GuyBaele/SpreadGL/README.md

-# Spread.gl - visualising pathogen dispersal in a high-performance browser application
+# spread.gl - visualising pathogen dispersal in a high-performance browser application
-Main development repository and webpage for Spread.gl, hosting installation files, input data files, example output and tutorials for several visualisation examples.
+Main development repository and webpage for spread.gl, hosting installation files, input data files, example output and tutorials for several visualisation examples.

 ## Installation
 Before starting, make sure you have already installed git v2.39.2, Node.js v21.1.0, Python v3.11 and pip v23.3.2 on your device.
 Using different versions of the above-mentioned tools does not guarantee a bug-free experience.
 We refer to the following links for installation instructions regarding these tools: